microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-post-installedapps.md

 ## Response

-If successful, this method returns a `201 Created` response code and a [teamsApp](../resources/channel.md) in the response body.
+If successful, this method returns a `201 Created` response code.

 ## Example:  Install an app in the specified chat